Adityasiwan007/IOT-Home-Automation-Backend/README.md

  We have used Node JS (Express and Socket.IO) to create the cloud and hosted on Heroku.
 Since we have 5 modules, so we have created 5 different micro services.
 Each services provides one Api which will take care of its assigned modules.

+You can find all the IOT ESP32 Hardware sensors code here: https://github.com/NeelSagar39/IOT-HOMEAUTOMATION-HARDWARE

 # Service Oriented Architecture:

 <img src="demo/Arch.jpeg" width="580">